bengtmartensson/Infrared4Arduino/README.md

 containing 16 bits or more.

 ## IrSequences and IrSignals
-An `IrSequence` is a vector of durations, i.e. sequence of interleaving gaps and spaces.
+An `IrSequence` is a vector of durations, i.e. sequence of interleaving on-periods (sometimes called _marks_ or _flashes_) and off-periods (sometimes called _spaces_ or _gaps_).
 It does not contain the modulation frequence.
-As opposed to IRremote and IRLib, our sequences always start with a space and end with a gap.
+As opposed to IRremote and IRLib, our sequences always start with a on-period and end with an off-period.
 It is claimed to be a more relevant representation than the one of IRremote and IRLib.

 An `IrSignal` consists of a modulation frequency and three `IrSequence`s: intro-, repeat-, and ending sequence.
 All of these, but not all, can be empty.
 If repeat is empty, intro has to be non-empty and ending empty.
 The intro sequence is always sent first,